 St. Sophia Orthodox Church, Victoria, BC, Canada

-The faithful would travel when they could to Vancouver on Sundays and Feast Days.
-Father Vladimir blessed us to have Reader’s Services at certain homes when people were unable to go to Vancouver.
+The faithful would travel when they could to Vancouver on Sundays and Feast Days, and Father Vladimir eventually blessed us to have Reader’s Services at certain homes when people were unable to go to Vancouver.
 During the next four years, many Victorians were eventually baptized and/or married in the Church at Holy Trinity in Vancouver.

-In 1985, during a visit to Holy Trinity in Vancouver, Archbishop Vitaly of Canada, personally chose a parishioner from the Victoria congregation to begin the training of becoming our priest (now the reposed Archpriest John Adams Mon.
+In 1985, during a visit to Holy Trinity in Vancouver, Archbishop Vitaly of Canada (who later became the Metropolitan and First Hierarch of the Russian Orthodox Church Abroad), personally chose a parishioner from the Victoria congregation to begin the training of becoming our priest (now the reposed Archpriest John Adams Mon.
 Aug.
 12, 2024 ☦️).

 Metropolitan Vitaly ☦️ and Princess Eve Galitzine ☦️ , Vancouver BC, Canada